 - tiredness or fatigue

-Rarely, a person experiences a severe allergic reaction — or anaphylaxis — after getting a shingles vaccine.
+In rare cases, a person may experience a severe allergic reaction — or anaphylaxis — after a shingles vaccination.

 - low blood pressure